 Notification of Status - Admission to the School of Nursing may be approved, deferred, or rejected.
 If admission is approved, the applicant will receive an email and additional acceptance forms that must be submitted to complete the admission to the graduate nursing program.
 Applicants whose admission is deferred or rejected will be notified by email.

 Full-Time and Part-Time Degree Status - Opportunities for part-time and full-time study are available.
 Part-time study is encouraged.
-A full-time graduate student is one enrolled in 9 or more semester hours of graduate credit during the fall and spring semesters and 6 semester hours during the summer session.

 Additional Admission Requirements for International Applicants